d1c/School_District_Analysis/README.md

 ## Project Overview

-The purpose of this project is to use data about the High Schools and their students to analyze their performance in math and reading.
-During the analysis answers to how factors such as school size and school funding impact test scores.
+The purpose of this project is to use data about a School Districts High Schools and their students to analyze performance in math and reading.
+During the analysis answers to how factors such as school size and school funding impact test scores will be explored.
 The analysis will then be provided to the District School Board to assist them in making planning decisions regarding student and school funding.

 Close to the end of the initial analysis, the School Board informed the team that due to academic dishonesty all test scores for Ninth grade students at Thomas High School will be discarded.
 The School Board asked for the analysis to be rerun after the test scores were discarded and report how the changes impacted the analysis.